Personal, Social and Health Education

 Implementation

 Our PSHE curriculum fulfils the National Curriculum statutory guidance and uses the Cambridgeshire PSHE scheme as a starting point.
 PSHE stands for Personal, Social and Health Education.
-PSHE is an umbrella term that covers Health Education and Relationships Education, Citizenship and some Economics education.
-With our pupils, we use three strands for learning: Health and Wellbeing, Living in the Wider World and Healthy Relationships.
-Sex Education is a narrow and discrete strand within Relationships Education.
+It covers Citizenship and some Economic Education.
+It has three strands: Health and Wellbeing, Living in the Wider World and Healthy Relationships.
+Sex Education is a narrow and discrete strand within Healthy Relationships Education, for Year 6.

-Class teachers usually plan and deliver lessons to children they know well.
-We have many good resources in school.
-PSHE has many cross-curricular links that enhance learning and offer opportunities to put in to practice skills and attitudes learned.
+It is usually class teachers who plan and deliver lessons to children they know well, modelling skills and using the high quality, carefully chosen resources available.
+PSHE has many cross-curricular links that enhance learning and offer opportunities to put in to practise skills and attitudes learned.

 A typical lesson will have a clear learning intention linked to success criteria and appropriate learning experiences.
-It will show an understanding of pupils’ existing knowledge and proficiency level and build on this with deepening vocabulary, knowledge and skills; offer time for reflection, questions and application.
-Formal records of lessons are not always necessary, but we do aim to record when relevant and through a variety of different means.
+It will show an understanding of pupils’ existing knowledge and proficiency level and build on this with deepening vocabulary, knowledge and skills.
+Knowledge organisers for the year, highlight key learning and prior learning.
+PSHE offers time for reflection, questions and application.
+Formal records of lessons are not always necessary, but we do aim to record when relevant and through a variety of different means and encourage pupils to talk about their learning.

 Impact